cometbft/cometbft/spec/abci/abci++_app_requirements.md

 The `Vote` timeout does not begin until a quorum of votes has been received.
-Once a quorum of votes has been seen and this timeout elapses, Tendermint will procced to the next step of the consensus algorithm.
+Once a quorum of votes has been seen and this timeout elapses, Tendermint will proceed to the next step of the consensus algorithm.
 If Tendermint receives all of the remaining votes before the end of the timeout, it will proceed to the next step immediately.